Continuously Improve by Working Together

 Graduate School Annual Retreat

 “Like many units across campus, the Graduate School was looking at several major process changes at once, across both the admissions and the student-success areas.
 These new initiatives meant significant alterations in the way all of the Graduate School staff went about their daily duties.
-2023 was the time for some change-management conversations: Would there really be time efficiencies for all stakeholders?
+It was the time for some change-management conversations: Would there really be time efficiencies for all stakeholders?
 How would the changes be communicated?
 What level of training and support would be needed?
 Was everyone’s voice heard?

 During the Graduate School all-day retreat, Rainey Way and Carolina Vega, from UA’s Agility Continuous Improvement team, served as facilitators for these critical conversations.
 Through a series of interactive exercises and presentations, they gathered input on the interrelated concepts of psychological safety and change management.
 For example, they helped the staff to identify their own core principles around change management (create goals, listen often, communicate clearly, stay positive, focus on progress), effective teams (creating space and opportunity for challenging the status quo), and individual vs. organizational change.
 The Graduate School also utilized a graphic notetaker, who created large posters that memorialized the key concepts and ensured that the insights from the retreat were preserved for future months.